 Legal claims have been brought up.
 The World Intellectual Property Organization handles some.
 Perhaps your local courts will entertain a claim against unfair competition.
-A Federal law addresses cybersquatting, but parking pages seem largely to have been cleaned up of that particular violation.
+A Federal law addresses cybersquatting, but parking pages seem largely to have been cleaned up of that particular violation and they’re still in business.
 The owner you might want to sue might be in another state, perhaps in another country.
 Add to that what your lawyer will charge and suddenly inventing a new name begins to make financial sense.

 Look at ads for major Hollywood movies, down where they tell you their promotional website address.
 They often add “themovie” or something like that to a movie name to form a domain.
 I suspect it’s because even Hollywood doesn’t want to pay thousands for a domain name that some stranger snapped up first.

 Online research can drive you close to psychotic.
 Here’s why: Snoopy creeps see your research underway and one of them grabs the name you’ve been researching.
 You like the results of your research and try to buy the name but what you get is an offer to sell it to you for, oh, I don’t know, ten thousand dollars.
 Some sell for over an order of magnitude more than that.